hfu/cun/README.md

 4. To be a centre for harmonizing the actions of nations in the attainment of these common ends.

 ### Article 2

+The Organization and its Members, in pursuit of the Purposes stated in Article 1, shall act in accordance with the following Principles.

+1. The Organization is based on the principle of the sovereign equality of all its Members.

+2. All Members, in order to ensure to all of them the rights and benefits resulting from membership, shall fulfill in good faith the obligations assumed by them in accordance with the present Charter.

+3. All Members shall settle their international disputes by peaceful means in such a manner that international peace and security, and justice, are not endangered.

+4. All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations.

+5. All Members shall give the United Nations every assistance in any action it takes in accrodance with the present Charter, and shall refrain from giving assistance to any state against which the United Nations is taking preventive or enforcement actions.

+6. The Organization shall ensure that states which are not Members of the United Nations act in accordance with these Principles so far as may be necessary for the maintenance of international peace and security.

+7. Nothing contained in the present Charter shall authorize the United Nations to intervene in matters which are essentially within the domestic juristiction of any state or shall require the Members to submit such matters to settlement under the present Charter; but this principle shall not prejudice the application of enforcement measures under Chapter VII.

+## Chapter II: Membership

+### Article 3

+The original Members of the United Nations shall be the states which, having participated in the United Nations Conference on International Organization at San Francisco, or having previously signed the Declaration by United Nations of 1 January 1942, sign the present Charter and ratify it in accordance with Article 110.

+### Article 4

+1. Membership in the United Nations is open to all other peace-loving states which accept the obligations contained in the present Charter and, in the judgement of the Organization, are able and willing to carry out these obligations.

+2. The admission of any such state to membership in the United Nations will be effected by a decision of the General Assembly upon the recommendation of the Security Council.

 FIXME